221 – Testing the Genetics and Biological Markers of Fear in Dogs

 “This research benefits all breeders because it’s basic information we don’t have,” Croney said.
 “Scott & Fuller did great work on this in the ‘60s, but we’ve done little to follow up on it.”

 Croney’s research goal is to produce answers to the questions:

 - What tests give valid metrics of how fearful or comfortable dogs are around people, objects

-- What are biological markers that identify fear – cortisol levels, immune function of dog
+- What are biological markers that identify fear – cortisol levels, the immune function of the dog

 Don’t miss Allison Foley’s advice on teaching tricks to focus your dog in the ring.

 When you become a patron of Pure Dog Talk you’ll tap into an exclusive community of experts to help you and your dog be blue-ribbon best at whatever you do with your purebred dog!
 Your support helps keep the MP3's rolling at Pure Dog Talk!